parmsam/quarto-subtitles/README.md

 # Subtitles Extension For Quarto

 Adds subtitles to RevealJS for Quarto.
-This project ports the [jasonwebb/revealjs-subtitles](https://github.com/jasonwebb/revealjs-subtitles) plugin over to Quarto for RevealJS.
+This project ports the [jasonwebb/revealjs-subtitles](https://github.com/jasonwebb/revealjs-subtitles) plugin over to Quarto.
 Credit goes to him for the original plugin.

 ## Installing